 Can you explain Transylvania’s academic calendar?

 Transylvania operates on a 4-4-1 academic year, with two 14-week terms (fall and winter) and a one-month term in May.
 An August term is also required for first-year students.
 Students normally take four one-unit courses during both the fall and winter terms and one full-unit course during May term.
 This system works well for students pursuing off-campus and study abroad opportunities during the school year and summer.
-The three-week August term is an academic and extracurricular program that prepares entering first-year students for academic success and personal growth and earns them one unit of credit for the First Engagements Seminar.
-Students read and discuss books and participate in student-life programs that orient them to college.

 Who maintains student records and coordinates course scheduling and advising?